-1) [DELETED]

-2) By implementing the structure plan, development and subdivision controls, assessment criteria, Appendix 25A - Mangawhai Design Guidelines and Estuary Estates Design and Environmental Guidelines in Appendix 16.1 to achieve an integrated high quality, built environment with a strong pedestrian focus associated with buildings fronting on to and having a clear relationship with the street to provide amenity and passive surveillance with architectural forms compatible with the coastal, small town character of Mangawhai.

-3) [DELETED]

-- 4) By implementing the Development Controls to ensure the amenity values of the Estuary Estates Structure Plan area are maintained and enhanced. - 5) [DELETED] - 6) [DELETED] - 7) To ensure that roads are developed as high quality public spaces by incorporating amenity features as such as tree planting. - 8) By managing the density of development within the residential sub-zones so as to reduce landscape and visual effects. - By providing for a walkway network associated with the roading network and where practicable through green corridors.
+- 1) [DELETED] - 2) By implementing the structure plan, development and subdivision controls, assessment criteria and Estuary Estates Design and Environmental Guidelines to achieve an integrated high guality, built environment with a strong pedestrian focus associated with buildings fronting on to and having a clear relationship with the street to provide amenity and passive surveillance with architectural forms compatible with the coastal, small town character of Mangawhai. - 3) [DELETED] - 4) By implementing the Development Controls to ensure the amenity values of the Estuary Estates Structure Plan area are maintained and enhanced. - 5) [DELETED] - 6) [DELETED] - 7) To ensure that roads are developed as high quality public spaces by incorporating amenity features as such as tree planting - 8) By managing the density of development within the residential sub-zones so as to reduce landscape and visual effects. - By providing for a walkway network associated with the roading network and where practicable through 9) green corridors.